openhive-network/hive/doc/exchangequickstart.md

 sh get-docker.sh
 ```

+### Using single-step script

+Hive repository contains a script which allows to setup an exchange node in one step, also in several variants, altough all scenarios are based on dockerized setup.
+The `build_and_setup_exchange_instance.sh` script allows to:

+A) optionally clone sources.
+This is default behavior.
+You can specify `--branch=<branch-name>` option, to specify different branch than master
+B) optionally use already checked out sources to build a docker image.
+This can be achieved by using `--use-source-dir=<hive_hf26_source>`
+C) or just reuse already built docker image to start a container holding hived node - that happens every time when specified image tag already exists on your machine - image build process is skipped

+Script also allows automatic download of block_log file(s) before starting hived replay process.
+To do it, please specify: `--download-block-log` option.

+Please call `./scripts/build_and_setup_exchange_instance.sh --help` to list all available options.
+There is supported passing options using an option file (see `--option-file=PATH`).
+This script by default uses a `scripts/exchange_instance.conf` file, containing default Hived options needed to setup an API instance specific to exchange needs (including activation of AccountHistory plugin and definition of account filters)

+Deployment scenarios:

+1) Starting from scratch:

+`../hive-26/scripts/build_and_setup_exchange_instance.sh local-exchange --name=exchange-instance-p2p --data-dir="$(pwd)/datadir/"`

+Above call will perform a Hive repository clone, then verify existance of given image and build it if needed.
+Finally, a docker container called `exchange-instance-p2p` will be started, where hived will be gathering blocks from scratch using P2P layer.

+2) Downloading a block_log and performing a replay:

+`../hive-26/scripts/build_and_setup_exchange_instance.sh local-exchange --name=exchange-instance-replay --data-dir="$(pwd)/datadir/" --download-block-log --replay-blockchain`

+Above call will perform a Hive repository clone, then verify existance of given image and build it if needed.
+Finally, a docker container called `exchange-instance-replay` will be started, where hived will be evaluating blocks using a block_log downloaded at previous step.

+3) Using an existing block_log and performing a replay:

+`../hive-26/scripts/build_and_setup_exchange_instance.sh local-exchange --name=exchange-instance-replay --use-source-dir=../hive-26 --data-dir="$(pwd)/datadir/" --replay-blockchain`

+In this scenario, inside directory `datadir` must exists `blockchain` subdirectory, containing a block_log file(s).
+Above call uses already cloned sources, then verify existance of given image and build it if needed.
+Finally, a docker container called `exchange-instance-replay` will be started, where hived will be evaluating blocks using a block_log downloaded at previous step.

+Both scenarios using --replay-blockchain, allows to continue previously stopped replay process - starting this script again should resume replay process at last processed block (if the same data directory holding shared memory file will be specified).

+Script accepts all options provided by hived.
+If you want to specify different p2p or http port, please use `--p2p-endpoint=` or `--webserver-http-endpoint=` or `--webserver-ws-endpoint=` options, since script will transpose them into docker port mappings accordingly.

 ### Clone the hive repo

 Pull in the hive repo from the official source on github and then change into the directory that's created for it.